Monogamy of $\alpha$th Power Entanglement Measurement in Qubit Systems: conclusion

 \section{conclusion}

 In this paper, We studied the monogamy property of $\alpha$th power of entanglement measure in bipartite states.
 In particular, we investigated the monogamy properties of negativity and CREN in detail.
 We showed that the $\alpha$th power of negativity, CREN are monogamous for $\alpha\geq2$ and polygamous for $\alpha\leq0$.
 We improved the hierarchical monogamy inequality for the $\alpha$th power of EoF, and show that the $\alpha$th power of EoF is hierarchical monogamous for $\alpha\geq\sqrt2$.
-Finally, we discussed the monogamy property of $\alpha$th power of concurrence.
-We found the $N$-qubit GHZ state and $N$-qubit W state can be used to distinguish the $\alpha$th power the concurrence for $0<\alpha<2$ in qubit system.
+Finally, we discussed the monogamy property of $\alpha$th power of concurrence and the $\alpha$th power of EoF.
+We found that the $N$-qubit GHZ state and $N$-qubit W state can be used to distinguish both the $\alpha$th power of the concurrence for $0<\alpha<2$ and the $\alpha$th power of the EoF for $0<\alpha<frac{1}{2}$ in qubit system.
 We compared concurrence with negativity in terms of monogamy property and showed the difference between them.